-infrastructure, damage or destruction of

-facilities or services infrastructure and facilities;
+infrastructure, infrastructure and facilities;

-assistance in restoring
+facilities or services assistance in restoring

 functionality and

-accessibility of services

-M. Material assistance
+M. Material assistance accessibility of services

 to all groups

 especially the

 vulnerable or

 disadvantaged

 Displaced All PAP's In addition to applicable

 illegal forms of compensation and

 residents, users assistance, provision of

-or occupants defined security of tenure
+or occupants All PAP's defined security of tenure

-All PAP's

-Blind or Project design provides
+Blind or All PAP S Project design provides

 otherwise features relating to safety

 disabled and accessibility

 All PAP's

 Occupants

 displaced from Arrangements for

 substandard obtaining replacement

 housing housing meeting minimum

-legal or community
+legal or community standards

-standards

 N. Loss of buildings, Public or All PAPs Compensation is calculated

-structures and private owners J at replacement costs.

-community land - Calculation takes into
+structures and community land private owners at replacement costs.
+Calculation takes into

-- account market value of
+community rand account market value of

 building, structure or land

 of equivalent area of use

 based on discussions and

 agreement with the PAP.